uncefact/spec-untp/website/docs/specification/DecentralisedAccessControl.md

 * A verifier encounters a serialised product ID and performs an IDR lookup which returns a link-set which contains:
 	* link to an un-encrypted Digital Product Passport (DPP) which also contains an ID of the facility that manufactured the item
-	* links to an encrypted Digital Traceability Event (DTE) with `"encryptionMethod": "AES-128"` and `"accessRole":["untp:accessRole#Anonymous"]` properties.
+	* links to an encrypted Digital Traceability Event (DTE) with `"encryptionMethod": "AES-128"` property.
 * The verifier has the secret key for the given item and so decrypts the DTE to find that it is a transformation event that lists the identifiers and quantities of input products.
 	* For some of the input product ID, the verifier is able to resolve link-sets from relevant IDRs and access public data (eg DPPs) about the input products.
 	* The input product IDR process also returns encrypted links but they cannot be decrypted because the verifier has no access to the secret key for supplier input products.
 * The verifier resolves the facility ID found in the DPP to a new link-set that contains links to both public and private data about the facility.
 	* A link to a public digital facility record (DFR) includes precise geo-location information as well as some public sustainability claims.
-	* A set of links to facility level conformity credentials (DCC) that are encrypted and have `"accessRole":["untp:accessRole#Customer"]` property.
+	* A set of links to facility level conformity credentials (DCC) that are encrypted.
 The verifier uses DID-Authentication to connect to the DCC end points and presents a Digital Identity Anchor (DIA) that proves the verifier ID which matches a facility customer list.
 Decryption keys are provided with a new link-set of the authorised customer.

 In general, when a verifier hits a graph node that in encrypted and does not have access keys, then graph traversal cannot proceed beyond that node.
 Perhaps the most common scenario will be transformation events that reveal the input products (and suppliers) in a manufacturing process.